Reference for agents

 Option 2: Bring your own API key

-With this option, you can connect your Braze account with providers like OpenAI, Anthropic, AWS Bedrock, or Google Gemini.
+With this option, you can connect your Braze account with providers like OpenAI, Anthropic, or Google Gemini.
 If you bring your own API key from an LLM provider, token costs are billed directly through your provider, not through Braze.

 We recommend routinely testing the most recent models, as legacy models may be discontinued or deprecated after a few months.